-The Greens support high speed rail in principle because it should improve Britain’s transport system, reduce road and air traffic and help cut carbon emissions.
+The Greens support rail travel in principle because it should improve Britain’s transport system, reduce road and air traffic and help cut carbon emissions.

-But HS2 does too much damage to local communities and to the environment, and is too pricey.
+HS2, however, does too much damage to local communities and to the environment and it is too pricey.
 To achieve high speeds the trains are expected to use up to 50% more fuel than Eurostar so carbon emissions will not be reduced.

-The enormous sums involved could be better spent improving transport for everybody, not just the wealthy business-people who will be able to afford to use HS2.
+The enormous sums involved (estimated 100 billion and rising) could be better spent improving transport for everybody, not just the wealthy business people who will be able to afford to use HS2.

 At the same time, we need wider-ranging policies designed to reduce the need for long-distance travel, while integrating local public transport systems (for example, as has actually happened to good effect in London over the last 15 years) and continuing to make streets safer for cyclists and pedestrians.

 Around Heathrow we already endure the worst air quality in Europe.
-Local G.P. and Green candidate Dr Alick Munro said, ”We are over the EU legal limit.
+Local G.P.
+Dr Alick Munro said, ”We are over the EU legal limit.
 It is making people ill.
 Chronic cough is extremely common among local people”.

 The Green Party is the only party opposing airport expansion in and around London.